Lung Cancer Screenings - Low Dose CT Scan

 Yes.
 Classes are offered at multiple Summa locations.
 For a schedule or to register, call (888) 720-5318 or register online.

-Make your appointment for a CT lung screening at one of Summa’s nine convenient locations in Medina, Summit and Portage Counties by calling (888) 412-8818.
+Make your appointment for a CT lung screening at one of Summa’s convenient locations in Northeast Ohio by calling (888) 412-8818.